You can download the 2018 SIEM Magic Quadrant here courtesy of LogRhythm.

 Gartner excluded vendors who did not appear on the SIEM product evaluation lists of end-user organizations or whose SIEM revenue was less than $15 million over the past year from the Magic Quadrant.

-With that established, let’s see what has changed on the Magic Quadrant for SIEM in 2017:
+With that established, let’s see what has changed on the Magic Quadrant for SIEM in 2017.
+You can download the 2018 SIEM Magic Quadrant here courtesy of LogRhythm.

 A Year of New Names in SIEM